-If any of these things happen, even intermittently, have the SRS serviced at your dealership or by a qualified technician immediately.
+If any of these things happen, even intermittently, have the SRS serviced at your authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.

-Disposal of air bags and air bag equipped vehicles
+Disposal of airbags and airbag equipped vehicles

-See your local dealership or qualified technician.
-Air bags MUST BE disposed of by qualified personnel.
+See your local authorized dealer.
+Airbags MUST BE disposed of by qualified personnel.

-Passenger air bag ON/OFF switch (if equipped)
+Passenger airbag ON/OFF switch (if equipped)

-An air bag ON/OFF switch has been installed in this vehicle.
+An airbag ON/OFF switch has been installed in this vehicle.
 Before driving, always look at the face of the switch to be sure the switch is in the proper position in accordance with these instructions and warnings.
 Failure to put the switch in a proper position can increase the risk of serious injury or death in a collision.